HMS Edinburgh (16): War service

 During the winter of 1940, Edinburgh took part in several minor operations with the Home Fleet.
-She escorted convoy WS7 to the Middle East, returning to Scapa Flow on 15 April.
-She supported several mine-laying operations off the Danish coast, and supported Operation Claymore, the successful Allied raid on the German-occupied Lofoten Islands, on 4 May 1941.
+She escorted Convoy WS7 to the Middle East, returning to Scapa Flow on 15 April.
+She supported several mine-laying operations off the Danish coast, and supported Operation Claymore, an Allied raid on the German-occupied Lofoten Islands, on 4 May 1941.

-Edinburgh also played a minor role in the hunt for the in May 1941.
+Edinburgh played a minor role in the hunt for the in May 1941.
 She was on patrol in the Bay of Biscay, where she intercepted the German vessel on 22 May 1941.
 Edinburgh was sent to intercept Bismarck on her projected course for Brest, and then shadow her, but Bismarck never reached that area.

 On 1 June, she was sent to relieve the light cruiser on the Denmark Strait patrol route.
-After an uneventful assignment, she was ordered to cover another Middle East-bound convoy, WS 9B, and docked in Gibraltar again in early July.
+After an uneventful assignment, she was ordered to cover another Middle East-bound Convoy, WS 9B, and docked in Gibraltar again in early July.
 Later that month, Edinburgh took part in Operation Substance, arriving in Malta on 24 July.
-The next day, she had a close call when a German torpedo bomber attacked her.
-However, the ship sustained no damage, and continued on her course back to the Clyde.
+The next day, she had a close call when a German torpedo bomber attacked her but sustained no damage and continued on her course back to the Clyde.

-In August 1941, Edinburgh escorted convoy WS10 to Simonstown, South Africa, and later sailed to Malta once more, this time as part of Operation Halberd, arriving at Malta on 28 September.
+In August 1941, Edinburgh escorted Convoy WS10 to Simonstown, South Africa, and later sailed to Malta once more, this time as part of Operation Halberd, arriving at Malta on 28 September.
 She returned to Gibraltar shortly afterwards, departing from there on 1 October 1941, with supplies and prisoners of war aboard, and bound once more for the Clyde.
 After repairs at Faslane, she rejoined the Home Fleet on Iceland Forces Patrol during November.

 Edinburgh on 3 April 1942.
 The funnels of are visible beyond Edinburgh.

 In December 1941, she provided cover to Arctic convoys bringing aid to the Soviet Union.
-From January 1942, she refitted in the Tyne, until 4 March, when she was once again placed on the Iceland-Faroes patrol.
+From January 1942, she refitted in the Tyne, until 4 March, when she was once again placed on the Iceland–Faroes patrol.

-She escorted two convoys to the Soviet Union (QP4 and PQ13), returning to Scapa Flow on 28 March.
+She escorted two convoys to the Soviet Union (Convoy QP 4 and Convoy PQ 13), returning to Scapa Flow on 28 March.
 On 6 April, she left Scapa Flow to escort convoy PQ 14 to Murmansk.
-Of the 24 ships in PQ14, 16 were forced by unseasonal ice and bad weather to return to Iceland, and another was sunk by a U-boat.
+Of the 24 ships in the convoy, 16 were forced by unseasonal ice and bad weather to return to Iceland, and another was sunk by a U-boat.
 Edinburgh and the remaining seven vessels arrived in Murmansk on 19 April.